Audi Q2 SUV - Interior & comfort

 Audi Q2 dashboard

 Flashes of colour aside, it’s business as usual for the Q2’s dashboard.
-The attractive round air vents and excellent heating controls are carried over from the A3 hatchback, as is the seven-inch infotainment screen.
+The attractive round air vents and excellent heating controls are carried over from the last-generation A3 hatchback, as is the infotainment screen.
 The driver’s seat and steering wheel offer excellent adjustability, so if you fall outside the realms of ‘average’, getting comfortable will be easy.

 The Black Edition trim swaps chrome brightwork for gloss black and has 19-inch alloy wheels, while Vorsprung gets adaptive suspension, a rear-view camera, semi-autonomous parking and adaptive cruise control.
 Luxury is also bumped up with Nappa leather upholstery, a panoramic sunroof and a Bang & Olufsen stereo upgrade.